9 Adventurous New Orleans Outdoor Activities

 New Orleans carriage ride

 Whether you’re a first-time visitor or a local looking for fresh date ideas, a carriage ride is one of the best New Orleans outdoor activities.
-And if you’re visiting, I highly recommend taking a carriage ride before you do anything else, as it’s a wonderful way to get the lay of the land.

 Aside from having the carriage rides down to a science and the most knowledgeable, engaging tour guides, Royal Carriage treats its mules exceptionally well.

 They get several hours off each day, plus a full day off every week, and even get at least three months’ vacation every year.
-And I do mean that literally โ the mules holiday in farms outside the city!
+And I do mean that literally—the mules holiday in farms outside the city!

 As as far as the actual tours go, Royal Carriages offers a few options.